You may be diagnosed with breast cancer after routine breast screening, or you may have symptoms that you've seen your GP about.

 During a hormone receptor test, a sample of cancer cells will be taken from your breast and tested to see if they respond to either oestrogen or progesterone.

 If the hormone is able to attach to the cancer cells using a hormone receptor, they're known as hormone-receptor positive.

 While hormones can encourage the growth of some types of breast cancer, other types are stimulated by a protein called human epidermal growth factor receptor 2 (HER2).

-These types of cancer can be diagnosed using a HER2 test, and are treated with medication to block the effects of HER2.
-This is known as biological or targeted therapy.
+These types of cancers can be diagnosed using a HER2 test and are treated with medicine that blocks the effects of HER2.
+This is known as targeted therapy.